guidogagl/LSMDB/README.md

 Private attributes:

 - **messagesList: ObservableList\<RowTableMessage>**
-This attribute represents a list containing all the rows present in the table.
+This attribute represents a list containing all the rows in the table.

 Public methods:

 - **TableMessage()** - class constructor, inizializes the table columns and then adds them to the table
-- **updateMessages(List\<RowTableMessage> messages):void** - Thisfunctionclears all the content of the table and replace it with the informations stored in the List passed as argument.
+- **updateMessages(List\<RowTableMessage> messages):void** - This function clears all the content of the table and replaces it with the informations stored in the List passed as argument.

 ```